azuree0/Go/README.md

    - A group must have at least one liberty to remain on the board.

 3. **Capture**
-   - When a group has no liberties, it is **captured** and removed from the board.
+   - When a group has no ki, it is **captured** and removed from the board.
    - Captured stones are counted and displayed in the game interface.
    - You can capture multiple groups in a single move.